Python List Data Structure

 # Modifying the second element (index 1)

-In the example above, we modified the second element (index 1) from "banana" to "blueberry".
+In the example above, we modified the second element (index 1) from "mars" to "blueberry".

 2. Modifying Multiple Elements (Slicing)